rolldone/pipejob/README.md

 - If a timeout occurs the runner treats it as a non-zero exit (exit code 124) and normal `when`/`conditions`/`else_action` evaluation still applies.
  - Implemented with context cancellation; on some systems child processes may survive if they spawn backgrounded descendants.
 If you need strict process-group killing we can improve the implementation to set process groups and kill them on timeout.

  - Idle timeout: `idle_timeout` is supported per-step (Go duration string).
+Default is `0s` (disabled).
 If a command produces no stdout/stderr activity for the specified duration the runner will kill the process (exit code 124) and normal `when`/`conditions`/`on_timeout` handling applies.
 See
    `examples/idle-timeout.yaml` for a demonstration where a long `sleep` with `idle_timeout: "2s"` jumps to a recovery step.